generativepy.tween module

 - Maintain a constant value.

-- Switch immediately to a new value on a particular frame.
+- Switch immediately to a new value at a particular time.

-- Change linearly from one value to another over a certain number of frames.
+- Change linearly from one value to another over a certain length of time.

 - Change in a non-linear way (easing) based on a supplied function.

-After creating a tween object, you can access it like a tuple to get the value of the variable for any particular frame.
+After creating a tween object, you can access it using an index (like a tuple) to get the value of the variable for any particular frame.

 There are 2 types of tween object: